While deconstructions often end up darker, edgier, sadder, and more cynical than the normal version, there is no reason they have to be.

 It’s simply how it has been used too frequently, I think, in terms of practical purpose.

-So a story which takes the tools of academia to do the precise opposite, and which expands definitions into the direction of infinity – is of course both an incredibly joyful approach to academia, and completely in key with the most fundamental ideas behind science and poetry and academic rigor.
+So a story which takes the tools of academia to do the precise opposite, and which expands definitions into the direction of infinity, is of course both an incredibly joyful approach to academia, and completely in key with the most fundamental ideas behind science and poetry and academic rigor.
 Curiosity!
 Joy in discovery!
 Delight in the natural world!
-And also, a unity in science and art – science paying as much attention to poetry as to any other aspect of the natural world – a synthesis of the curious, joyous scientific mindset with the exact same in the poetic mindset – seeing no reason to mark a difference between the two.
+And also, a unity in science and art.
+Science paying as much attention to poetry as to any other aspect of the natural world.
+A synthesis of the curious and the joyful in the scientific mindset with those exact traits in the poetic mindset: seeing no reason to mark a difference between the two.

 Actually, the example that I always prefer to bring up as “typical Ellis” is how he would describe an elderly couple holding hands as they sit on a bench in a park.
 It would probably go something like this: